psharma04/schoolnotes-2/source/_posts/sor1-hsc-consolidation-1.md

     *   Totem – a natural part of the region the clan originated from
     *   Represents the ongoing life force of the Dreaming – are used at ceremonies
     *   Unifies the clan under the spirit ancestor and creates a metaphysical connection with other clans bearing the same totem
-    *   Transcendent bond btw humans and their totem as well as a Dreaming kinship with other individuals bearing the same totem
+    *   Transcendent bond between humans and their totem as well as a Dreaming kinship with other individuals bearing the same totem
 *   Spirit ancestors:
     *   Expect the members of these kinship groups to fulfil certain obligations
     *   Required to obey tribal laws and beliefs and to subordinate individual interests to the greater good of the community